mrapp-ke/MLRL-Boomer/doc/user_guide/testbed/experimental_results.md

    ```
 ````

-If you prefer writing the label vectors into an output file, the argument `--store-label-vectors` can be used:
+If you prefer writing the label vectors into an output file, the argument `--save-label-vectors` can be used:

 ````{tab} BOOMER
    ```text
    mlrl-testbed mlrl.boosting \
        --data-dir /path/to/datasets/ \
        --dataset dataset-name \
-       --store-label-vectors true
+       --save-label-vectors true
    ```
 ````